 Source: NHS choices, the eatwell guide

 In the UK, the poorer people are, the worse their diet, and the more diet-related diseases they suffer from.
 This is food poverty2.
 Poor diet is a risk factor for the UK's major killers of cancer, coronary heart disease (CHD) and diabetes.
 Yet it is only in the past few years that the immense contribution it makes to poor health has been quantified: poor diet is related to 30% of life years lost in early death and disability.
 Inequalities in people's diets can result in inequalities in people's health.
 Those on low incomes suffer from poor diets, as evidenced by lower fruit and vegetable intakes, and a higher prevalence of dental caries among children.
 They are also disproportionately affected by the major killer diseases.
-It is estimated that as many as 10 million people in the UK live in poverty, including nearly three million children3.
+It is estimated that 17% of the UK population live in poverty3.

 Facts and figures

 The Public Health Outcomes Framework provides estimates on healthy eating behaviour.
 Across Blackpool it is estimated that: